 His latest mistake concerned a guitar.
 Another guitar.
 He’s turning into a bit of #guitarhoarder!
 I think he has four or five of them.
 Honestly, I stopped counting a while back.
 I thought I saw a new one floating around in his room, but he convinced me that it was an old one.
 Until I saw the bill….
 The past due bill.
 For $500.
 Ooops!

 Sure enough, I got the story out of him.
-He had bought it on a 12 months same-as-cash deal.
+He had bought it on a 12 months same as cash deferred payment deal.
 He had great intentions of paying it off, but of course that never happened.
 The sad thing is that he was living at home with us then and had plenty of money to have paid it off during that time.
 Now he has an apartment and a girlfriend, so it will be much harder for him to get it paid it off.

-Plus he’s accrued a whopping $50-$75 in interest fees on the darn thing as a result of not working the 12 month same-as-cash deal properly.
+Plus he’s accrued a whopping $50-$75 in interest fees on the darn thing as a result of not working the 12 month same as cash deal properly.
 Dave Ramsay calls that a Stupid Tax, which I think is a great name for it.
 Check out my post on Dave Ramsey’s book.

 Now let’s back up and see how he could have done this better.
-It doesn’t matter whether it’s 90 days same-as-cash, six months same-as-cash, or one year = no interest.
+It doesn’t matter whether it’s 90 days same as cash, six months same as cash, or one year = no interest.
 It’s all the same basic concept.
-You buy a large ticket item – like a guitar and the store very kindly allows you an waiting period with no interest charges.
+You buy a large ticket item – like a guitar and the store very kindly allows you a waiting period with no interest charges.
 Usually you have to make some kind of payments, but some plans don’t require any payments with approved credit.

 Now, let’s see how to legitimately “hack” the plan so that YOU come out ahead and not THEM.

-What is the grace period, and how much is the ridiculous interest rate they are hoping to charge you?
+How long is the grace period, and how much is default interest rate?
 These companies aren’t in business because they love to give people free stuff.
 They are looking for a profit and lots of it.
 What exactly is the final date before the interest charges kick in?
 We’ll call that D-Day.

 My son still won’t tell me the interest rate, but I’m suspecting it’s at least 25% or more.
 And even worse, I’ll guarantee that he didn’t actually know what it was when he signed on the dotted line.
 Most people skim over that part in their excitement to get that shiny, new thing home.
 The stores certainly aren’t going to tell you.
 The law requires that they post it in a prominently in the contract, but that’s about the only place you will see that number show up, so it’s easily overlooked.